fightforthefuture/eunetneutrality/app/index.md

 {% include countdown.html %}

 This summer, the EU decides on net neutrality.
 If we lose, European ISPs win the power to give some sites & apps special treatment—while slowing others to a crawl.
-On June 28, the Internet will protest with a "slow loading" icon based on Europe's flag, to drive millions of comments to EU regulators.
+On June 28, the Internet will protest with a <a href="#sites">slow loading icon</a> based on Europe's flag, to drive millions of comments to EU regulators.
 Can you join?

 {% include form.html
-  cta="This is how we win.
-Write your comment to Europe's regulators, before the July 18 deadline." disclosure="[Fight for the Future](https://www.fightforthefuture.org) will deliver your message to BEREC." opt_in="Subscribe to campaign updates from Fight for the Future.
+  cta="Submit a comment to BEREC now.
+There's not much time." disclosure="[Fight for the Future](https://www.fightforthefuture.org) will deliver your message to BEREC." opt_in="Subscribe to campaign updates from Fight for the Future.
 [Privacy Policy](https://www.fightforthefuture.org/privacy)"
 %}